MOEEBIUS/ChillerFaultsSimulation/README.md

 ## Acknowledgments

-Parts of this work have been developed with funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 680517 (MOEEBIUS)
+Parts of this work have been developed with funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 680517 (MOEEBIUS).

+Parts of this work has been conducted by @lzwang26 (Lingzhe Wang) during his master thesis.